 A blower forces air through the motor to keep it cool and to clear out carbon dust from brush wear.
 The blower is a Jabsco 36740-0000 DC 150 CFM Flexmount 3in Blower, with a K&N RA-0990 Filter.

 The mounting bracket included with the blower does not provide any good opportunity for vibration isolation, so I fabricated a mount that puts some rubber grommets between the blower and the car.
 A length of aluminum angle (2in x 0.125in) is bolted to the frame via an existing threaded hole and a rivet nut.
 Four vibration isolation grommets are installed in the aluminum angle, with wood screws passing through them into a block of wood.
 The blower is strapped to the wood.

 The vibration isolation grommets and spacer inserts are from McMaster-Carr:

-The duct is black flexible plastic with reinforcing wire, concisely named Universal Washable And Durable Chrome 3 Inch Multi Flexible Adjustable Motor Turbo Cold Air Intake Inlet Pipe Hose Tube Kit.
+The duct is a universal black flexible plastic with reinforcing wire.
+This product is sold under various names on Amazon.
 It comes with hose clamps and aluminum ends that have a small bead to help the clamp keep the duct from slipping.